-NE202 Jan and Aug 0:1 Micro and Nano Fabrication Lab
+NE202 Jan and Aug 0:1 Micro and Nano Fabrication Lab Department: Center for nano Science and Engineering Course Outcomes:

 Course outcomes; At the end of the course, the student should have hands-on experience and familiarity in using micro and nano fabrication process tools.
 The student should be able to independently develop process flow to fabricate a device and identify suitable unit process.